APNIC-net/rdap-conformance/README.md

         }
     }

-requests\_per\_second is an optional configuration entry.
+`requestsPerSecond` is an optional configuration entry.
 By default, there is no limit on the number of requests issued per second.

 Redirects are not applicable for the entity object class.
 Searches are